Direct In

 VOLUME

 The only adjustable control is VOLUME, which of course you'll want to set to avoid overloading the receiving device.
 Test for levels using the loudest and most extreme signal peaks you anticipate from your guitar and pedalboard to keep it safely out of the red.
-If you hear a high-frequency distortion on hard string attacks, this is probably a fast transient that might potentially not register on the dB meter; and the way to fix that is to just turn down the VOLUME slightly to give the receiving device more headroom.
-Typically you'll find that about noon is the best starting place.
-An analog mixer board will be more tolerant of a hot signal than a digital interface, but that doesn't mean you should blast the mixer board.
-High settings on the VOLUME knob will bring up the noise level.
-Experiment with the interaction between the VOLUME control and the input gain of the mixer if you have time; but again, about noon should work in most situations (maybe a little lower than noon for a digital interface just to be safe, and maybe a little higher than noon for a robust analog PA mixer).
+If you hear a high-frequency distortion on hard string attacks, this is probably a fast transient that might potentially not register on the dB meter; and the way to fix that is to figure out if the distortion is coming from the Direct In or downstream of it.
+Turn down the Direct In's VOLUME or the input level of the receiving device slightly to give the receiving device more headroom.
+Typically you'll find that about 3:00 o'clock is the best starting place.
+If that doesn't fix it, then the distortion is being produced by too hot an input signal into the Direct In. (see "CLEAN' below)

 CLEAN

-This is not the sort of amp emulator you should expect to give you any amount of overdrive (that will all come from your pedals); it is bright and clean and articulate yet lush and smooth at the same time, with lots of headroom.
+This is not the sort of amp emulator you should expect to give you any amount of overdrive (that will all come from your pedals); it is bright and clean and articulate yet lush and smooth at the same time.
 It is designed to give you the most transparent pedal-friendly platform possible, and it does sound like a circa 1977 Hiwatt* model DR103, because I tested meticulously against it until I matched not only the tone of the amp but also of the speaker cabinet frequency response.
 It features a punchy attack, which approaches the actual feel of the real thing and works exceptionally well at loud gigging volumes, where the particular frequency scoops come into play to prevent excessive ear fatigue or harshness even with raw-sounding fuzz pedals.

 FINISH